often better than a master of one."

 - Ravens and crows tend to be this.
 They have very general purpose beaks and are the most intelligent of all birds.
 They are highly adaptable and can eat many things.

 - The F-35 was envisioned to be a super stealthplane that could find use in three different branches of the U.S. armed forces: a multi-role fighter for the Air Force, a longer-range carrier-based fighter for the Navy, and a VTOL aircraft for the Marines.
-Actually designing a plane that can fulfill all of these roles as well as or better than specialized aircraft in addition to having cutting edge stealth technology has proven to be quite a challenge.
+Actually designing a plane that can fulfill all of these roles as well as or better than specialized aircraft in addition to having cutting edge stealth technology has proven to be quite a challenge, in large part because so much of the aircraft's technology was being developed from the ground up.
+It was taking systems that they hadn't gotten to work on their own and expecting them to work with a bunch of other systems that were suffering from the same issue instead of using technology that was already in use on other aircraft (and therefore already worked) and adapting it.
 Even after decades of development and over a trillion dollars spent on funding, the F-35 still doesn't quite live up to expectations.
 Specialist aircraft still outshine it in its intended roles.

 - Duct tape has been described as this, specifically by Jamie Hyneman: